 Time Out says

-Experience matters, and Kiraku has it in spades.
-This 60-year-old ramen shop has been serving up Tokyo-style noodles since 1952.
-The simple-but-delicious Taiwan ramen is worth a try, but first-timers should go with the classic chukamen (¥650).
-The soy sauce-based broth is packed with fried onions and chewy, flat noodles, and topped off with bean sprouts, nitamago (slow-boiled egg) and the obligatory chashu pork slices – just the way they used to make it everywhere in the capital.
-Located on Dogenzaka in Shibuya, Kikuya is more than just a ramen shop: it's a small slice of Tokyo culinary history.
+Experience matters – and Kiraku has it in spades.
+This 68-year-old ramen shop has been serving up Tokyo-style noodles since 1952.
+The simple-but-delicious Taiwan ramen is worth a try, but first-timers should start with the classic chukamen (¥700).
+The soy sauce-based broth is packed with fried onions and chewy, flat noodles, and is topped with fresh bean sprouts, nitamago (slow-boiled egg) and the obligatory chashu pork slices – just the way they used to make it everywhere in Tokyo.
+Located at Dogenzaka in Shibuya, Kikuya is more than just a ramen shop: it's a small slice of Tokyo’s culinary history.